ceostroff/harry-potter-gpt2-fanfiction/README.md

 ## AWS quick start

 You can train the model in your own computer but if you don't own a desktop with a dedicated graphics card and loads of memory it will take a long time.
-That's why we opted to train the model using a AWS's instance with special machine-learning hardware.
+That's why we opted to train the model using a AWS instance with special machine-learning hardware.

 Choose an instance type like `g4dn.4xlarge` (priced at ~$1 per hour).
 With those specs you can expect training a model with ~100mb of data in about 7 hours.
 Disk size can fill up quickly, so choose at least 64gb.
 When the instance is running, `ssh` inside and run the following commands to train the model: